• Home

 Computer Training

-In addition to classroom instruction, computers play a crucial role in cognitive rehabilitation.
+In addition to classroom instruction, technology plays a crucial role in cognitive training.

 After a traumatic brain injury (TBI) it is common for individuals to experience problems with attention, concentration, speech and language, learning and memory, reasoning, planning and problem-solving.
 These are all part of the brain’s cognitive processes.